What is a Giclée Print?

 .12 cents per square inch on Watercolor Paper

 .15 cents per square inch on Canvas

-Set Up Fee- Includes Photography, Color Correction, Proofing, Digital Image in Jpeg and TIFF Format, Digital Files sized to your specification
+There is a set up fee (cost dependent upon project)- Set up Includes Photography, Color Correction, Proofing on 5x7 watercolor paper, Digital Image in Jpeg and TIFF Format, Digital Files sized to your specification.

 Please call or email for a cost estimate.